microsoft/pdb-rs/docs/codeview/types/types.md

 memory accesses or must copy the entire record to a buffer that has a guaranteed alignment.

-The kind field specifies how to interpret a type record.
-In the PDB documentation, this kind field uses the "Leaf Type" enumeration.
-The details of these records are outside of the scope of this document.
-See these references:
+The `kind` field specifies how to interpret a type record.
+In the PDB documentation, this `kind` field uses the "Leaf Type" enumeration.

-# Summary of record kinds
+# Summary of type records

 There are three disjoint categories of record kinds: